apache/mxnet/doc/python/python_guide.md

 The coarse grained operators are equivalent to cxxnet layers, which are extremely efficient.
 We also provide fine grained operators for more flexible composition.
-Because we are also doing more inplace memory allocation, mxnet can be ***more memory efficient*** than cxxnet, and gets to same runtime, with greater flexiblity.
+Because we are also doing more inplace memory allocation, mxnet can be ***more memory efficient*** than cxxnet/caffe, and gets to same runtime, with greater flexiblity.

 ## Distributed Key-value Store

-`KVStore` is a place for data sharing.
+KVStore is a place for data sharing.
 We can think it as a single object shared across different devices (GPUs and machines), where each device can push data in and pull data out.